 Each container of this supplement provides 60 unflavored single-scoop servings, each with five grams of fermented L-Glutamine.
 There are no additional ingredients, it is hypoallergenic, vegan, GMO-free, and kosher.

-- Those who value third-party testing of their supplements.
+- Those who value supplements that are free of artificial ingredients.

 - Anyone who needs their glutamine supplement to be gluten-free.